Olay Logo

 Font and Colors

-Regardless of the variant, the trademark logo has always been associated with its name.
-Until 2010, it contained a miniature image of a woman’s face drawn using the outline technique.
-But then the graphic sign was separated and received the status of an independent symbol.
+Regardless of the version, the trademark logo has always been associated with its name.
+Until 2010, it contained a miniature image of a woman’s face, drawn in contour technique.
+But then the graphic sign was split into an independent symbol.

-The brand name is made with an individual typeface.
-It is a mixture of several fonts, so there are elements from Optima, Bergman, and Peignot.
-The colors of the emblem are standard beige, black and white.
+The brand name is set in a custom font.
+It is a mixture of several fonts, including Optima, Bergman, and Peignot.
+The colors of the emblem are standard beige, black, and white.

-The latest update to the Olay logo was aimed at simplifying the lettering.
-The designers changed the shape of the letters and added an underscore so that the word ‘OLAY’ could be reproduced in print without problems.
+The latest update to the Olay logo aimed to simplify the inscription.
+Designers changed the letter shapes and added an underline so that the word “OLAY” could be easily reproduced in print.

-The Olay brand is American, and in the Philippines, it only sells cosmetics, as in other countries.
+The Olay brand is American, and in the Philippines, it sells only cosmetics, as it does in other countries.

 Is Olay a Japanese brand?

 The Olay logo reflects the name of the skincare line.
-And the underline drawn below indicates the importance and completeness of the corporate concept.
-The font chosen by the designers indicates the uniqueness of cosmetics and the modern approach to its production.
+The drawn underline below indicates the importance and completeness of the corporate concept.
+The font chosen by the designers signals the cosmetics’ uniqueness and a modern approach to their production.

-The Olay logo symbolizes the leadership and leading role of the brand because it contains only its name.
-The inscription is made with non-standard glyphs, representing Olay as an innovator and experimenter striving to find high-tech solutions.
+The Olay logo symbolizes the brand’s leadership and role, as it contains only its name.
+The inscription uses unconventional glyphs, embodying Olay as an innovator and experimenter seeking high-tech solutions.

 What was Olay called before?

-In the past, Olay has been called by various names: Oil of Ulay, Oil of Ulan, Oil of Olaz, and Oil of Olay.
-The choice of name depended on the country where his cosmetics were sold and was reflected in the logo accordingly.
-In 1999, the company decided to unify all of its products under the global Olay brand, although this was not possible everywhere due to the linguistic peculiarities of the regions.
-For example, in Belgium and the Netherlands, it is still known as Olaz.
+In the past, Olay was called differently: Oil of Ulay, Oil of Ulan, Oil of Olaz, and Oil of Olay.
+The choice of name depended on the country where the cosmetics were sold and, accordingly, was reflected in the logo.
+In 1999, the company decided to unify all its products under the global brand Olay, though this was not possible in all markets due to regional linguistic peculiarities.
+For example, it is still known as Olaz in Belgium and the Netherlands.

 Is Olay the same as Oil of Olay?